TheOdinProject/curriculum/README.md

 ## Contributing

-If you would like to contribute to this project, [please contact us here](https://gitter.im/TheOdinProject/New-JS-course).
-For the moment, the project leader on this is Cody Loyd \(@codyloyd in the gitter room\), so feel free to ping him if you have any questions.
+If you would like to contribute to this project, [please contact us here](https://gitter.im/TheOdinProject).